-In the future, the Company will advance the Caballo Blanco project towards a construction decision.
+In the future, and according to market conditions and availability of funds, the Company will advance the Caballo Blanco project.
 While the Company has made significant advancements in identifying the resource at the La Paila zone, additional drilling and technical work will be on-going.
 In addition, 7 other exploration targets have been identified on the property through IP Resistivity, magnetics, geo-chemical and sampling programs.
-The Company plans to realize a drilling program on these targets.
-Recent activities at the Caballo Blanco project include:
+The Company plans to realize a drilling program on these targets when market conditions and availability of funds allow The Company is continuing dialogue with the local communities.
+Going forward, the Company will be focusing on community and government relations.